2026 data CMS NPPES NUCC Taxonomy

 The provider mix in Washington D.c. is weighted toward Student in an Organized Health Care Education/Training Program (4 clinicians, followed by Internal Medicine Physician with 2 and Personal Care Attendant with 1).
 That distribution reflects how NPPES records specialty: providers self-select a primary taxonomy code, so a family physician who also practices geriatrics will show up under whichever NUCC code they registered first.
 Relative to District of Columbia's population, Washington D.c. reports roughly 2.1 providers per 100,000 residents using the state-level denominator, which is a rough proxy rather than a precise access-to-care measurement; the true catchment area of any {cityName} clinician extends beyond the municipal boundary.

-Within District of Columbia, Washington D.c. ranks #6 of 6 cities tracked by provider count, accounting for <0.1% of the state's registered providers.
 Of District of Columbia's most common specialties, Home Health Aide is the most prominent one with no provider currently listing a Washington D.c. practice address, a coverage gap Washington D.c. patients typically fill by traveling to a larger nearby hub.

 Which specialties are most common in Washington D.c.